furs1da/Google-Solution-Challenge/README.md

 This project is made using ReactJS as a client-side, ASP.Net Core 3.1 as a server-side and SQL Server from Google Cloud as a database engine.

-Accounts to check system's functions: (password - 123456 everywhere) googlesolutionchallenge@gmail.com - admin;
+Accounts to check system's functions: (password - 123456 everywhere): googlesolutionchallenge@gmail.com - admin;
 carstmp+9eh3i@gmail.com - teacher;
 abd.um.uhamma.da.li.t.mp@gmail.com - student;